yggilabs/osseoautoservice/dev.md

 image: assets/images/C&JAuto-StackRev72.png
 ---

-# You local auto repair experts
+# Your local auto repair experts

 We are a customer focused repair shop serving the northwest metro located in the heart of downtown osseo.
 We pride ourselves on being fair and professional.
 Stop in or call to see if we can help with any automotive issues you may have.